grafana/grafana-plugin-sdk-go/data/contract_docs/heatmap.md

 ## Heatmap sparse (HeatmapSparse)

 This format is simplar to Heatmap scanlines, except that each cell is independent from its adjacent values.
 Unlike scanlines, this allows resolutions to change over time.
-When
+Where scanline has uniformity of cells over time, heatmap sparse allows for variability of cells along the x axis(Time).

 Example: